 EDUC 356.
 Reading Processes with Assessment and Intervention - A study of the diagnosis of reading skills and the objectives, methods, and materials for the correction of reading difficulties.
-Direct contact with children in tutorial and small group teaching situations is included.
+Direct contact with milligan college academic catalog | 2009-10 | www.milligan.edu children in tutorial and small group teaching situations is included.
 Enrollment limited to students admitted to the professional level of the teacher education program.
 Field experience included.
 Offered spring term each year.
 Three semester hours.